thomasNDS/SmartCampus2014/README.md

 The project contains:
 * A Server MQTT with Mongo DB
-* A HTML5 client aplication
+* A HTML5 client application

 Licensing
 ===========

-GPL
+MIT